 Conclusion

-If you do not have their attention yet, do not be bounced into starting.
+If you do not have audience attention yet, do not be bounced into starting.